-- 4.15 Parking in spaces remote from the site and not within the surveillance of the site will not normally be acceptable.
+4.16 Parking in spaces remote from the site and not within the surveillance of the site will not normally be acceptable.
 The word "congestion" referred to in Policy H10 is considered to mean conditions where normal and safe use of the public highway is not possible.
 For example, where access to dwellings is prevented or made difficult, where manoeuvres at junctions are hindered and where large vehicles such as waste collection vehicles or fire engines cannot use turning areas in culs-de-sacs, or where access to a property is blocked.
-This means that the reliance on kerbside parking within residential streets to meet the parking standards will not normally be acceptable. - 4.16 However, where, for example, the parking shortfall is just one space and the nature of the residential street is such that the parking of a single vehicle would not cause demonstrable harm, kerbside parking for a single vehicle may be acceptable.
-A shortfall of two or more spaces with reliance on kerbside parking will not be deemed acceptable.
+This means that the reliance on kerbside parking within residential streets to meet the parking standards will not normally be acceptable.